Juniper/nita-cli/README.md

 ## Usage

+### Help
-NITA CLI comes with a bunch of pre-installed commands.
-Just by typing the root of your CLI command (e.g. `nita`) and then `?` or `-h` or `--help` it will list you all with a brief description of what each of them does.
+NITA CLI comes with a bunch of pre-installed commands and a description of help features.
+Just by typing the root of your CLI command (e.g. `nita`) and ask for help, (e.g. `?`, `-h` or `--help`) it will list you all with a brief description of what each of them does.

+NITA CLI help is context sensitive.
+So it matters where you use the help.
+You can get a list of all available commands at certain level of the commands tree, which would be a different set than from other part of the command tree.
+See below:

+    $ nita jenkins ?

+    nita jenkins cli jenkins => Attaches local standard input, output, and error streams to jenkins running container with "jenkins" user. nita jenkins cli root => Attaches local standard input, output, and error streams to jenkins running container with "root" user. nita jenkins ip => Returns IPs information on jenkins container. nita jenkins jobs export => Exports an existing job matched by --job <JOB> into XML format from Jenkins server. nita jenkins jobs import => Imports a job from XML config file by --file <FILE> (e.g. file.xml) into Jenkins server. nita jenkins jobs ls => Lists all Jenkins jobs. nita jenkins jobs remove => Removes Jenkins jobs matched by --regex <REGEX>.
+Assume "yes" as answer to all prompts and run non-interactively. nita jenkins labels => Returns labels information on jenkins container. nita jenkins logs => Fetches the logs of jenkins container. nita jenkins ports => Returns mapped ports information on jenkins container. nita jenkins volumes => Returns shared volumes information on jenkins container.

+    $ nita rsyslog ?

+    nita rsyslog cli => Attaches local standard input, output, and error streams to rsyslog running container. nita rsyslog ip => Returns IPs information on rsyslog container. nita rsyslog labels => Returns labels information on rsyslog container. nita rsyslog logs => Fetches the logs of rsyslog container. nita rsyslog ports => Returns mapped ports information on rsyslog container. nita rsyslog volumes => Returns shared volumes information on rsyslog container.

+### Autocompletion

-Also, if NITA CLI root command is typed (`nita`), just press `TAB` key twice and it will show you the different options you might have to autocomplete your command.
+NITA CLI autocompletion is also context sensitive.
+Just by pressing `TAB` key twice at any level of the command tree, it will show you the different options you might have to autocomplete your command.
 For example:

     $ nita (TAB TAB)
     ansible     containers  demo        up      down ....
     ...

+    $ nita tacacs (TAB TAB)
+    cli      ip       labels   logs     ports    volumes

 You should not worry about how it has been implemented, but as it is something integrated/reusable into any forked/branched repository, here it is a brief explanation.